mattermost/docs/source/install/prod-rhel-7.rst

    -  ``sudo service nginx start``
    -  ``sudo chkconfig nginx on``

-4. Verify Nginx is running
+4. Verify NGINX is running

    -  ``curl http://10.10.10.3``
    -  You should see a *Welcome to nginx!* page

-5. Map a FQDN (fully qualified domain name) like **mattermost.example.com** to point to the Nginx server.
+5. Map a FQDN (fully qualified domain name) like **mattermost.example.com** to point to the NGINX server.
-6. Configure Nginx to proxy connections from the internet to the Mattermost Server
+6. Configure NGINX to proxy connections from the internet to the Mattermost Server

    -  Create a configuration for Mattermost